liaafk/dpgis/README.md

 python performance_test.py
 ```

-The performance test results in a diagram showing the different requests on the horizontal axis and the average latency on the vertical axis.
+The performance test results in the diagram show the different requests on the horizontal axis and the average latency on the vertical axis.
 The bars represent the latencies.
 Here is an example:

 ![Performance test example](performance_test_example.png)